dsfsi/simcse/README.md

 ###  Prerequisites
 -----------
 Please see the original [SimCSE](https://github.com/princeton-nlp/SimCSE) for installation details.
-We only share the fine-tuned model as well as our custom tokenizer, which can be found here.
+The model is currently hosted on Zenodo (DOI: 10.5281/zenodo.11046580).

 ### Usage

-Download the model in to a directory then run the following code to get the sentence embeddings:
+Download the model into a directory then run the following code to get the sentence embeddings:

 ```python